 Which Classical Music to Choose for a Wedding Ceremony…

-By vaughan • 1st July 2009 • Posted in: Weddings We've Played At
+By vaughan • 1st July 2009 • Posted in: Our music quartet at weddings

 Very often clients book us for weddings and functions with a clear idea of what they’d like playing.
 Many people enjoy spending hours looking through the repertoire choices on our playlist page and constructing lists of favourite pieces, including the order in which they’d like them played on the day by their wedding string quartet.
 There are other couples who give us a general idea of the mood or ambiance they’d like to create, then leave the selection up to us so that there’s an element of surprise for everyone.